rrc-RonenBegelfor/final_project_comp3018/README.md

     Once again, an update operation requires that five items are pushed/updated within its use.

-4. `DELETE` Countries operation
+4. `DELETE` Countries operation | Accessible by `manager` only.

-    This operation is used to delete a continent using an id.
+    This operation is used to delete a country using an id.

     ```bash
     postman request DELETE 'http://localhost:3000/api/v1/countries/{id}/'